ryancocuzzo/giveassist/README.md

 ## Retrospective

 **What went well:**
 - The subscription model worked exactly as theorized.
-Users signed up, forgot about it, and donations happened automatically.
+Users signed up and donations happened automatically from there.
 - The voting mechanic created genuine engagement — people cared about which cause won.
 - Building everything end-to-end (frontend, backend, payments, SMS, design, financial modeling) was an incredible learning experience.